 The illustration above shows Lennar’s proposed changes to Westridge Golf Club’s clubhouse to create a new public La Habra Community Center.

-A. The existing golf course club house would be donated to the City, which could use it for community and club meetings, wedding and parties.
+A. The existing golf course clubhouse will be renovated and donated to the City and could then be used for community, family and club events.

-B. A children’s water play area with bubbling spurts of water would offer cooling fun on warm days.
+B. A children’s water play area/splash pad would offer cooling fun on warm days.

 C. An amphitheater would be added for weddings, concerts, theater and even movies under the stars.

-D. The existing lake, which currently is filled entirely with potable (drinking) water would become the center of a more sustainable new water feature that will create a pleasing
+D. The existing lake would become the center of a more natural water feature that will create a pleasing backdrop for outdoor activities and include upstream riparian (streambed) habitat (see “F”).

 E. A proposed new tot lot will make the Community Center especially enjoyable for young families.

-F. The proposed new park would rise in a series of step-ups from the Community Center, with recreation areas and a stream.
+F. The proposed new park would rise in a series of step-ups from the Community Center, with recreation areas and streambed habitat that would capture and clean runoff.

-G. The existing exit from Westridge will be improved and re-routed.
+G. The existing exit from the Westridge neighborhood will be improved and re-routed.
 The gate will remain, making this route accessible only to Westridge residents.

 The Rancho La Habra Vision

-These principles will guide the planning of Rancho La Habra and our work with the City and neighbors as the public review process moves forward:
+These principles guided the planning of Rancho La Habra and our work with the City and neighbors:

 Incorporate Sustainability into the Plan’s DNA: Incorporate water-saving and energy-saving design and